President Worthen teaches us that by choosing to be humble, we can enhance our spiritual and secular lives.

 As followers of Jesus Christ, we have every reason to rejoice with hope despite the despair and discouragement that surrounds us.

-We all have adversity.
-However, we can choose selective attitudes of positivity, gratitude, and faith that will make life happy, no matter the circumstance.
+We all face adversity.
+However, we can choose selective attitudes of positivity, gratitude, and faith that will make life happy.

 When school, the weather, or life in general leaves you in a state of the "blahs," reach up.
 Reach out.
 Learn.
 And never, never give up.